Collected Works ✏️ Vancouver

 ❧

 Before stepping into my argument, I’d like to take a quick side-trip into Forster’s subtle comedy of circular rooms and furniture.
 What exactly does the author of A Passage to India mean by “the furniture of the method we are discarding”?
 What is “the method” which employs furniture?
 Is this method the way furniture is designed, or is it the way furniture matches the design of the room?
 Are we to match the chairs with the portal and balustrade (if the room indeed has a portal and a balustrade)?
 If this is the case, we need to know if the chairs are made of wood or iron.
 Are they lacquered or painted, curved or straight?
 Is the room really circular, or was that just a fictional room, one we speculate about while we sit in a real chair in a real room, which 99 times out of 100 is square?
-And if Forster is determined to discard the furniture, will we be left to write sitting on the floor?
+And if Forster’s determined to discard the furniture, are we to write sitting on the floor?

 Or perhaps he’d feel more comfortable (less like an Angrez sahib) in a more humble sedan chair in a less famous princely state…